King County Comprehensive Plan

 What we’ve heard so far

-King County is incorporating the results of public feedback to guide the refinement of policy proposals for the Public Review Draft of the 2024 Comprehensive Plan, which will be available for public review and comment in June 2023, along with a State Environmental Policy Act (SEPA) Draft Environmental Impact Statement.
+King County is incorporating the results of public feedback to guide the refinement of policy proposals for the final Executive-Recommended Plan, along with a State Environmental Policy Act (SEPA) Draft Environmental Impact Statement.
+The final Executive-Recommended Plan was submitted to County Council in December 2023.
+There will be additional opportunities throughout 2024 to share your thoughts with County Councilmembers as they begin their review of the policies.

 King County’s planning role is complex in that it is responsible for regional services and is also the local government to unincorporated areas.
 Thus, King County’s Comprehensive Plan offers a vision for how unincorporated areas will grow and how regional services – such as transit, parks and solid waste – will be provided.